OpenINF/.github/README.md

 > **Note**: While these files themseves won't appear in the file browser or Git
 > history of each repository, they will be surfaced throughout developers'
-> workflows, such as when opening a new issue or when viewing the
+> workflows, such as when opening a new issue or when viewing the project's
 > [Community Profile], just as if it were committed to the repository directly.[^1]

 <br />